 A MESSAGE REGARDING NOVEL CORONAVIRUS (COVID-19)

-Additionally, information has been posted or distributed regarding the virus and standard health practices, such as staying home when sick, frequent handwashing, coughing and sneezing etiquette and more.
-USA will continue to post notices from California’s Division of Occupational Safety and Health and the Center for Disease Control, for the foreseeable future.
+Additionally, information has been posted or distributed regarding the virus and standard health practices, such as staying home when sick, frequent handwashing, coughing and sneezing etiquette, use of face coverings and more.
+USA continues to recommend that host clients provide or engage in the following:

 USA has suspended group activities, such as Employee Appreciation gatherings at the branch location.
 Temporary workers continue to be encouraged to enroll in Direct Deposit for payment of wages, in lieu of in-person pickup of payroll checks.
 As additional alternatives to person-to-person contact become available, USA will implement those in the best interest of business and public health and safety.